web2py/py4web/docs/chapter-14.rst

    "fa-calendar"
 -  additional_classes: a space-separated list of classes to include on the button element
+-  additional_styles: a string containing additional styles to add to the button
+-  override_classes: a space-separated list of classes to place on the control that will replace the default classes
+-  override_styles: a string containing the styles to be applied to the control
 -  message: confirmation message to display if ‘confirmation’ class is added to additional classes
 -  append_id: if True, add id_field_name=id_value to the url querystring for the button
+-  name: the name to apply to the control
+-  ignore_attribute_plugin: boolean - respect the attribute plugin specified on the grid or ignore it
+-  attrs: additional attributes to apply to the control

 After defining the custom GridActionButton class, you need to define your Action buttons: